 If there's a rapid change in water temps, up or down, trout will need a "timeout" to adjust.

-During this timeout, they’re not actively feeding en masse, they’re literally chilling out.
+During this timeout, they're not actively feeding in huge schools, they're literally chilling out.

 The answer is "deeper water".